awesto/django-shop/docs/contributing.rst

 ==========

-Most of the discussion around django SHOP takes place on IRC (Internet Relay Chat), on the freenode servers in the #django-shop channel
+Most of the discussion around django SHOP takes place on IRC (Internet Relay Chat), on the freenode servers in the #django-shop channel.

 We also have a mailing list and a google group::